-At the right we have another example where all the cells are filled in a region, except for the cell circled in red.
+Above we have another example where all the cells are filled in a region, except for the cell circled in red.
 Again, count from one to nine.
 What number is missing?
-The "7" is.
+The “7” is.
 Any child can solve for the missing cell when they know the Sudoku rules.

 At the left we have a third example of a cell that can be solved using the one and only choice Sudoku strategy.
 This example is different.
 Can you find the only choice that will satisfy the cell circled in red?

 At first glance you might think that there aren’t enough cells filled in to solve it.
 After all, every row, column, and region has several empty cells.

 To solve the cell circled in red, say to yourself, “What number can or can not go here?”.
 Let’s try it.